-

 Erases all the start and end times of the subtitles you are editing in the middle panel.
 You can only erase timing for the unsaved version in the Amara Editor.
 Earlier versions of the subtitles are not affected.
 You can quickly and easily erase the existing timing in just a few clicks.

-Click the Wrench icon above the editing panel and select Clear timing item from the Tools menu:
+Click the Timing tools menu above the editing panel and then click the Clear timing item:

 When prompted for a confirmation, click Continue.